lyusupov/SoftRF/case/v4/README.md

 # Enclosure version 4.0

-This type of enclosure is built arround "SoftRF Shield Rev.1" and fits typical 2.25 inch (58 mm) hole of an aircraft instrument panel.
+This type of enclosure is built around "SoftRF Shield Rev.1" and fits typical 2.25 inch (58 mm) hole of an aircraft instrument panel.

 # Exterior